Business rate relief

 If you have been awarded small business rate relief and any of the following changes in circumstances occur, you must report this to us within 21 days:

-• if the Valuation Office Agency increases the rateable value of a business rated premises you are liable for that is not in the council area
+• if the Valuation Office Agency increases the rateable value of a business rated premises that you are liable for that would affect your qualification for the reduction

 • if a property you are liable for that is listed as empty becomes occupied

-• if you become responsible for another business rated hereditament in another council area
+• if you become responsible for another business rated property in another council area

 • if the property you are receiving small business rate relief on ceases to be occupied by you